rusty-brown/fine-fractals-zoom-videos/README.md

 Redo area Mandelbrot, don't make it smaller each zoom, only recalculate `plank` and cut off area corners when elements on far sides don't add any relevant data.

-Optimize `ITERATION_MAX` and `ITERATION_min` by small finebrot chunks, not by the whole screen data.